 So, if you're after a fast VPN with all the bells and whistles, ExpressVPN is the one to go for.

 Get 49% off plus three months free of ExpressVPN

 Tom's Guide readers can claim an extra three months free if they sign up for an annual plan – that's 15 months for the price of 12.
 If it's not to your liking, you're covered by the 30-day money-back guarantee, so there's no risk if you just want to try it out before committing.View Deal

 If you've heard of just one VPN, it'll be NordVPN.
 The old favorite is practically a household name now, with a huge public presence gained from television advertising and, frankly, a great overall service.

 For those looking for a fast VPN, NordVPN can provide.
-Using the WireGuard-based NordLynx protocol, speeds reached a seriously competitive 350Mbps, However, in our testing OpenVPN connections did seem to suffer, with some dropping below 100Mbps.
-If you think you'll ever need to use OpenVPN instead of NordLynx, be aware that it's not as stellar as others – but even 100Mbps is more than usable.
+Using the WireGuard-based NordLynx protocol in our NordVPN review, speeds reached an unrivalled 820Mbps, However, in our testing OpenVPN connections did seem to suffer, with some fluctuations hitting single digits.
+If you think you'll ever need to use OpenVPN instead of NordLynx, be aware that it's not as stellar as others.

 Other than its excellent connections, you might be drawn to Nord because of its security-focused service.
 With its powerful and additional features like Onion over VPN and Double VPN it's a hacker's nightmare, and is all but guaranteed to keep you anonymous online.

 A slight issue we have is with the layout of the otherwise polished and exceedingly usable mobile apps – the interface is taken directly from its desktop counterpart, and while it works well on larger screen, the map-based design is a bit awkward on phone screens.
 However, that's unlikely to truly put anyone off, as you'll only be in the app for a minute or two to select a server or adjust settings.